tekknolagi/tekknolagi.github.com/_posts/2026-05-12-partial-ssi.md

 1. It doesn't split variables with a new sigma node, and it generally inserts the refine node within the target block rather than above the branch
-1. It doesn't insert new phi nodes; it just leaves both IR nodes available and, instead of re-merging, drops them
+1. (For `canonicalize` only) It doesn't insert new phi nodes; it just leaves both IR nodes available and, instead of re-merging, drops them

 I can't tell what impact this has.